arnabnandy7/bootstrap/README.md

 ## Versioning

-For transparency into our release cycle and in striving to maintain backward compatibility, Bootstrap is maintained under [the Semantic Versioning guidelines](http://semver.org/).
+For transparency into our release cycle and in striving to maintain the backward compatibility, Bootstrap is maintained under [the Semantic Versioning guidelines](http://semver.org/).
 Sometimes we screw up, but we'll adhere to those rules whenever possible.